MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/intro-admin-guide-sales-insights.md

 ## Install and configure premium Sales Insights features

 The premium Sales Insights features provide intelligent insights about sales data that help sellers take timely actions to close deals and generate revenue.
-The premium Sales Insights features include the premium assistant with assistant studio, auto capture premium (preview), notes analysis, relationship analytics, who knows whom, predictive lead scoring, predictive opportunity scoring, premium forecasting, and sales accelerator and sequence.
+The premium Sales Insights features include the premium assistant with assistant studio, notes analysis, relationship analytics, who knows whom, predictive lead scoring, predictive opportunity scoring, premium forecasting, and sales accelerator and sequence.
 You can configure these features as required in your organization.

 The following diagram illustrates the steps to configure these features: